 certificate will be awarded upon successful completion of a minimum of 12 CNSM

 STEM Academy credits.

 CNSM STEM Academy students will receive the discounted tuition rate for dual enrolled students: a 75 percent discount on tuition per credit.
-Additionally, a limited number of scholarships will be available to qualified CNSM STEM Academy students for the spring and summer 2017 semesters.
+Additionally, a limited number of scholarships will be available to qualified CNSM STEM Academy students.
 Those scholarships will be awarded based on academic merit to students not eligible for tuition waivers.

 This unique program also provides students access to free tutoring and opportunities to participate in related cocurricular activities.
 Participating students will also be assigned a faculty mentor.